ben-newell/configuration/README.md

 git clone https://github.com/ben-newell/configuration.git && cd configuration
 ```

-From the terminal a `brew install vim && brew install nvim` here is a sound suggestion.
+From the terminal a `brew install nvim` or your preferred editor.

 Run `bootstrap.sh` to move things to ~, this will also check the remote repo.